vsrinivas/fuchsia/getting_started.md

 ### Installing and booting from hardware

-To get Fuchsia running on hardware requires using the paver, which these [instructions](/development/workflows/fuchsia_paver.md) will help you get up and running with.
+To get Fuchsia running on hardware requires using the paver, which these [instructions](/development/workflows/paving.md) will help you get up and running with.

+Note: A quick overview of the basic build-and-pave workflow can be found [here](/development/workflows/build_and_pave_quickstart.md).

 ### Boot from QEMU